 - Planning application ref 56-1003, viewed on microfiche at Croydon Council offices.

 - It’s not clear whether Martin’s comment about tattiness applies to Victor Value in general or to the Canterbury branch specifically; he goes on to say “There was one in Canterbury (St George’s Street) but that was the only one I can clearly recall.”
+(Unfortunately as of mid-2019 the Simply Whitstable Visitors Book has been offline for a while, and I seem to have neglected to archive it.)

 - Not only is Cohen a very common surname, but also Jack Cohen’s surname at birth was actually spelled “Kohen” (see Oxford Dictionary of National Biography; subscription required, but if you’re a member of Croydon Libraries you can sign in with your library card number).